tinestaric/tinestaric.github.io/source/_posts/2024-03-08-insert-lock-timeouts.md

 ![Active Locks After Insert](/images/insertlocks/active-locks.png)

-But due to my lack of knowledge of **what is SIFT** and how it works, my mind dismissed it as *“huh, that’s odd, anyway, moving on, where else can I change the read isolation?”*.
-Seeing the locks enough times, I decided maybe it finally is time to properly learn about SIFT.
+Due to my lack of knowledge of **what is SIFT** and how it works, my mind dismissed it as *“huh, that’s odd, anyway, moving on.”*.
+But seeing the locks enough times, I decided maybe it finally is time to properly learn about SIFT.

 If you’re comfortable with understanding SIFT, feel free to skip to the section about SIFT Locks where we continue the lock story.
-For everyone else, let’s take a detour, and understand **what SIFTs are first**.
+For everyone else, let’s take a detour, and understand **what SIFTs are** first.

 <hr/>